cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/FileStorage.rst

    Makes reservation of space on the storage to store a file.

-   :param fileSize: the size to be reserved in MEGABYTE
+   :param fileSize: the size to be reserved (in MByte)
    :return: \ ``true``\  if reservation succeeded, \ ``false``\  otherwise

+setLatency
+^^^^^^^^^^

+.. java:method::  void setLatency(double latency)
+   :outertype: FileStorage

+   Sets the latency of this hard drive in seconds.

+   :param latency: the new latency in seconds
+   :throws IllegalArgumentException: if the value is lower than 0

 setMaxTransferRate
 ^^^^^^^^^^^^^^^^^^

-.. java:method::  boolean setMaxTransferRate(int rate)
+.. java:method::  void setMaxTransferRate(double maxTransferRate)
    :outertype: FileStorage

-   Sets the maximum transfer rate of this storage system in MByte/sec.
+   Sets the maximum transfer rate of this storage system in \ **Mbits/sec**\ , i.e., the physical device reading speed.

+   Despite disk transfer rate is usually defined in MBytes/sec, it's being used Mbits/sec everywhere to avoid confusions, since \ :java:ref:`Host`\ , \ :java:ref:`Vm`\ , \ :java:ref:`Switch`\  and \ :java:ref:`SanStorage`\  use such a data unit.

-   :param rate: the maximum transfer rate in MEGABYTE/sec
+   :param maxTransferRate: the maximum transfer rate in Mbits/sec
-   :return: \ ``true``\  if the values is greater than zero and was set successfully, \ ``false``\  otherwise
+   :throws IllegalArgumentException: if the value is lower than 1